 NBR is effective, but it cracks quickly when exposed to ozone, weather, or higher heat.

-What is HNBR rubber6?
+What is HNBR rubber?

 HNBR is produced by hydrogenating NBR.
 This chemical change reduces double bonds in the polymer chain, making the rubber much more stable.